 How Long Do Electric Water Heaters Last?

-An electric water heater has a slightly longer lifespan than gas water heaters, typically lasting 10 to 15 years.
+An electric water heater’s lifespan is slightly longer than that of a gas water heater, typically lasting 10 to 15 years.

 How Long Do Tankless Water Heaters Last?

-Tankless water heaters have the longest life expectancy of all three types at more than 20 years.
-Many parts can easily be replaced based on the heater’s design, elongating the water heater’s lifespan.
+Tankless water heaters have the longest life expectancy of all three types, at more than 20 years.
+The heater’s design allows for easy replacement of many parts, extending its lifespan.

 Tip for Finding Water Heater Age